 - Restore natural river processes (channel migration, wood recruitment, etc.).

 Fish and wildlife habitat

-The removal of the existing damaged levee will reconnect off-channel habitat and increase channel migration, flow splitting, wood recruitment and other natural processes critical to the formation of high-quality, diverse salmon habitat.
+The removal of the existing damaged levee has reconnected off-channel habitat and increased channel migration, flow splitting, wood recruitment and other natural processes critical to the formation of high-quality, diverse salmon habitat.
 The result is expected to be increased productivity, abundance, diversity of Green River Chinook salmon and steelhead stocks.

-As the reach responds to levee removal, we expect to recover:
+As the reach continues to respond to levee removal, we expect to recover:

 10 acres of high quality, off-channel habitat immediately landward of the levee that will be connected nearly year-round to the mainstem river;